Muamba Fishers of Men Church:

 The Maili Saba church also serves as the national operational headquarters of all the work completed by Fishers of Men Ministries in Kenya.

 Mokoiywet Fishers of Men Church:

 In 2000, Pastor Joshua Ngao along with Pastor Kennedy Magwiru began organizing a small assembly of believers to meet weekly in a classroom at the Mokoiywet public school.
-This miniscule group started with only a few members.
+This minuscule group started with only a few members.
 One year later, the number of believers attending worship had increased tremendously.
-During this time Pastor Joshua Ngao, Founder & President of Fishers of Men Ministries, was working diligently behind the scenes to help this small group flourish.
-The Ministry, along with supporters in the United States, were able to provide necessary funding; enabling the congregation to buy a half-acre parcel of land.
+During this time Pastor Joshua Ngao, Founder and president of Fishers of Men Ministries, was working diligently behind the scenes to help this small group flourish.
+The Ministry, along with supporters in the United States, was able to provide necessary funding; enabling the congregation to buy a half-acre parcel of land.
 This dedicated group of church members began constructing a provisional worship center.

 Kimondo Fishers of Men Church:

 The Kimondo village is situated in a remote area at the foot of Mount Elgon.
 It is approximately 40 kilometers from the border of Kenya and Uganda and 32 kilometers north-west of Kitale.
 Unfortunately, this area has a high level of poverty, illiteracy, and HIV/AIDS, which has left many children orphaned.

 During a mission trip in 2001, Pastor Joshua Ngao, Founder and President of Fishers of Men Ministries, had the opportunity to meet a small group of Kimondo villagers who had been gathering together to worship and praise God.
 From this fateful meeting, FOM Ministries officially established both the Kimondo FOM Church and the FOM Kimondo Victory Academy, a primary school and orphanage.